Our Most Refreshing Summer Fruit Salad Recipes

 Summer Melon and Ham Salad with Burrata and Chile

-The musky fruit, salty-sweet ham, and creamy cheese balance one another.
-If you can't find burrata, substitute fresh mozzarella.
+The musky fruit, salty-sweet ham, and creamy cheese balance one another perfectly.
+If you can't find burrata, substitute fresh mozzarella instead.

 Summer Fig and Watermelon Salad with Feta